melonproject-archive/documentation/chapters/registry.md

 The function then requires that the asset information exists and that the asset is registered.
 The function then deletes the asset's entries from the `assetInformation` mapping state variable and the `registeredAssets` array state variable, while also maintaining the `registeredAssets` array.
 The function ensures that the asset's information entry no longer exists and finally emits the `AssetRemoval()` event with the asset's token contract address.
 &nbsp;

-`function removeExchange(address _exchange, uint _exchangeIndex) auth`
+`function removeExchangeAdapter(address _adapter, uint _adapterIndex) external auth`

 This function requires that the caller is the `owner` or the current contract.
 The function requires the following parameters:

 `address _exchange` - The address of the exchange contract to be removed.
 `uint _exchangeIndex` - The index of the exchange provided in the registerAssets array state variable.

-The function then requires that the exchange information exists and that the exchange is registered.
-The function then deletes the exchange's entries from the `exchangeInformation` mapping state variable and the `registeredExchanges` array state variable, while also maintaining the `registeredExchanges` array.
-The function ensures that the exchange's information entry no longer exists and finally emits the `ExchangeRemoval()` event with the exchange's contract address.
+The external function then requires that the exchange information exists and that the exchange is registered.
+The function then deletes the exchange's entries from the `exchangeInformation` mapping state variable and the `registeredExchangeAdapters` array state variable, while also maintaining the `registeredExchangeAdapters` array.
+The function ensures that the exchange's information entry no longer exists and finally emits the `ExchangeAdapterRemoval()` event with the exchange's contract address.
 &nbsp;

-`function getName(address _asset) view returns (string)`
+`function getName(address _asset) external view returns (string)`

-This public view function retrieves the asset token `name` for the registered asset address provided.
+This external view function retrieves the asset token `name` for the registered asset address provided.
 &nbsp;

-`function getSymbol(address _asset) view returns (string)`
+`function getSymbol(address _asset) external view returns (string)`

-This public view function retrieves the asset token `symbol` for the registered asset address provided.
+This external view function retrieves the asset token `symbol` for the registered asset address provided.
 &nbsp;

-`function getDecimals(address _asset) view returns (uint)`
+`function getDecimals(address _asset) external view returns (uint)`

-This public view function retrieves the asset token `decimals` for the registered asset address provided. `decimals` specifies the divisibility precision of the token.
+This external view function retrieves the asset token `decimals` for the registered asset address provided. `decimals` specifies the divisibility precision of the token.
 &nbsp;

-`function assetIsRegistered(address _asset) view returns (bool)`
+`function assetIsRegistered(address _asset) external view returns (bool)`

-This public view function indicates whether the address provided is that of a registered asset token.
+This external view function indicates whether the address provided is that of a registered asset token.
 A return value of `true` indicates that the asset is registered.
 A return value of `false` indicates that the asset is not registered.
 &nbsp;

-`function getRegisteredAssets() view returns (address[])`
+`function getRegisteredAssets() external view returns (address[])`

-This public view function returns an array of all registered asset token addresses.
+This external view function returns an array of all registered asset token addresses.
 &nbsp;

-`function assetMethodIsAllowed(address _asset, bytes4 _sig) returns (bool)`
+`function assetMethodIsAllowed(address _asset, bytes4 _sig) external returns (bool)`

-This public view function returns a boolean indicating whether a specific asset token function is whitelisted given the provided asset token address and the function's signature hash.
+This external view function returns a boolean indicating whether a specific asset token function is whitelisted given the provided asset token address and the function's signature hash.
 A return value of `true` indicates that the function is whitelisted.
 A return value of `false` indicates that the function is not whitelisted.
 &nbsp;

-`function exchangeIsRegistered(address _exchange) view returns (bool)`
+`function exchangeAdapterIsRegistered(address _exchange) external view returns (bool)`

-This public view function returns a boolean indicating whether a specific exchange is registered.
+This external view function returns a boolean indicating whether a specific exchange adapter is registered.
 A return value of `true` indicates that the exchange is registered.
 A return value of `false` indicates that the exchange is not registered.
 &nbsp;

-`function getRegisteredExchanges() view returns (address[])`
+`function getRegisteredExchangeAdapters() external view returns (address[])`

-This public view function returns an array of all registered exchange addresses.
+This external view function returns an array of all registered exchange adapter addresses.
 &nbsp;

-`function getExchangeInformation(address _exchange) view returns (address, bool)`
+`function getExchangeInformation(address _adapter) view returns (address, bool)`

-This public view function returns the corresponding exchange adapter contract address and the exchange's boolean indicator `takesCustody` given the provided exchange contract address.
+This public view function returns the corresponding exchange contract address and the exchange's boolean indicator `takesCustody` given the provided exchange contract address.
 &nbsp;

-`function getExchangeFunctionSignatures(address _exchange) view returns (bytes4[])`
+`function getAdapterFunctionSignatures(address _adapter) public view returns (bytes4[])`

-This public view function returns an array of whitelisted exchange function signatures corresponding to the provided exchange contract address.
+This public view function returns an array of whitelisted exchange adapter function signatures corresponding to the provided exchange adapter contract address.
 &nbsp;

-`function exchangeMethodIsAllowed(address _exchange, bytes4 _sig) returns (bool)`
+`function adapterMethodIsAllowed(address _adapter, bytes4 _sig) external returns (bool)`

-This public view function returns a boolean indicating whether a specific exchange function is whitelisted given the provided exchange address and the function's signature hash.
+This external view function returns a boolean indicating whether a specific exchange adapter function is whitelisted given the provided exchange adapter address and the function's signature hash.
 A return value of `true` indicates that the function is whitelisted.
 A return value of `false` indicates that the function is not whitelisted.
 &nbsp;

-`function registerVersion(address _version, bytes32 _name) auth`
+`function registerVersion(address _version, bytes32 _name) external auth`

-This function requires that the caller is the `owner` or the current contract.
+This external function requires that the caller is the `owner` or the current contract.
 The function sets the `versionInformation` mapping `exists` to `true`, `name` to `_name` and pushes the Version address on to the `registeredVersions` array.
 The `versionNameExists` mapping for this Version name is set to `true`.
 Finally, the `VersionRegistration()` event is emitted, logging the Version address.
 Versions cannot be removed from the registry.
 &nbsp;

-`function setPriceSource(address _priceSource) auth`
+`function setPriceSource(address _priceSource) external auth`

-This function requires that the caller is the `owner` or the current contract.
+This external function requires that the caller is the `owner` or the current contract.
 The function sets the `priceSource` state variable to the `_priceSource` parameter value and emits the `PriceSourceChange()` event, logging `_priceSource`.
 &nbsp;

-`function setMlnToken(address _mlnToken) auth`
+`function setMlnToken(address _mlnToken) external auth`

-This function requires that the caller is the `owner` or the current contract.
+This external function requires that the caller is the `owner` or the current contract.
 The function sets the `mlnToken` state variable to the `_mlnToken` parameter value and emits the `MlnTokenChange()` event, logging `_mlnToken`.
 &nbsp;

-`function setNativeAsset(address _nativeAsset) auth`
+`function setNativeAsset(address _nativeAsset) external auth`

-This function requires that the caller is the `owner` or the current contract.
+This external function requires that the caller is the `owner` or the current contract.
 The function sets the `nativeAsset` state variable to the `_nativeAsset` parameter value and emits the `NativeAssetChange()` event, logging `_nativeAsset`.
 &nbsp;

-`function setEngine(address _engine) auth`
+`function setEngine(address _engine) external auth`

-This function requires that the caller is the `owner` or the current contract.
+This external function requires that the caller is the `owner` or the current contract.
 The function sets the `engine` state variable to the `_engine` parameter value and emits the `EngineChange()` event, logging `_engine`.
 &nbsp;

-`function getReserveMin(address _asset) view returns (uint)`

-This public view function returns the `reserveMin` for the asset token contract address provided.
+`function setIncentive(uint _weiAmount) external auth`

+This external function requires that the caller is the `owner` or the current contract.
+The function sets the `incentive` state variable to `_weiAmount`, then emits the `IncentiveChange()` event logging  `_weiAmount`.
 &nbsp;

-`function adapterForExchange(address _exchange) view returns (address)`

-This public view function returns the address of the exchange adapter contract given the exchange contract address provided.
+`function setEthfinexWrapperRegistry(address _registry) external auth`

+This external function requires that the caller is the `owner` or the current contract.
+The function sets the `ethfinexWrapperRegistry` state variable to `_registry`, then emits the `EfxWrapperRegistryChange()` event logging `_registry`.
 &nbsp;

-`function getRegisteredVersions() view returns (address[])`
+`function getReserveMin(address _asset) external view returns (uint)`

-This public view function returns an exhaustive array of addresses of all registered Version contracts.
+This external view function returns the `reserveMin` for the asset token contract address provided.
 &nbsp;

+`function exchangeForAdapter(address _adapter) external view returns (address)`

+This external view function returns the address of the exchange contract given the exchange adapter contract address provided.
+&nbsp;

+`function getRegisteredVersions() external view returns (address[])`

+This external view function returns an exhaustive array of addresses of all registered Version contracts.
+&nbsp;

-`function isFund(address _who) view returns (bool)`
+`function isFund(address _who) external view returns (bool)`

 This public view function returns a boolean indicating whether the address provided is a water<b>melon</b> fund contract.
 &nbsp;

-`function isFundFactory(address _who) view returns (bool)`
+`function isFundFactory(address _who) external view returns (bool)`

 This public view function returns a boolean indicating whether the address provided is a FundFactory.
 The function check the existence of the `_who` address in the `versionInformation` mapping.
 Note that Version inherits FundFactory.
 &nbsp;

-`function registerFund(address _fund, address _owner, string _name)`
+`function registerFund(address _fund, address _owner, string _name) external`

 This public function ensures that `msg.sender` is a Version, as only Versions can register funds.
 The function requires that the fund name is valid.
 The function then adds an entry to the `fundsToVersions` mapping, associating `_fund` to `msg.sender`, i.e. the Version address.
 Finally, the function adds an entry to the `fundNameHashToOwner` mapping, associating the keccak256 hash of the fund name to the `owner` address.
 &nbsp;